cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 ### Neutral

-All modules that maintain state outside of IAVL tree need to implement `NamedSnapshotter` and the snapshot `Manager` need to call `RegisterExtensions` when setting up the application.
+All modules that maintain state outside of IAVL tree need to implement `ExtensionSnapshotter` and the snapshot `Manager` need to call `RegisterExtensions` when setting up the application.

 ## Further Discussions